jpcaulfi/Python/README.md

 Various projects I've created using Python.

-"Algorithm-Trading" is my algorithm FX and crypto trading robots.
+"Algorithm-Trading" contains several of my algorithm-based crypto- and foreign currency trading robots.

-"Jupiter" is some stock data projects I've built and deployed in my Jupiter Group.
+"Jupiter" contains some stock data projects I've built and deployed in my Jupiter Group.

 "Misc Projects" is some of my early work and miscellaneous projects.

-"SIGPR" is my data processing projects for the U.S. Office of SIGPR.
+"SIGPR" is my data processing project for the U.S. Office of SIGPR.